-Prerequisites: DRE-098, ENG-002 Tier 2, or C or better in ENG-110 or ENG-111; MAT-271
+Prerequisites: DRE 098, ENG 002 Tier 2, ENG 025, and ENG 045, or C or better in ENG 110 or ENG 111; C or better in MAT 271

-Corequisites: MAT-272
+Corequisites: C or better in MAT 272

 This course uses calculus-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurement, vector operations, linear kinematics and dynamics, energy, power, momentum, rotational mechanics, periodic motion, fluid mechanics, and heat.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
 This is a Universal General Education Transfer Component (UGETC) course that satisfies Natural Sciences for the Associates in Science Degree.